RANZCR Clinical Radiology Phase 2 Examination Format Explained

 Across multiple sittings, these failure modes recur:

-- Report writing under time pressure: oral and written reporting stations require structured, concise output that differs from everyday reporting.
+- Report writing under time pressure - oral and written reporting stations require structured, concise output that differs from everyday reporting.

 - Subspecialty blind spots: neuroradiology, musculoskeletal, and interventional radiology are consistently tested.